 Once the hero has passed the point of no return, he has taken solid steps into the unknown world.
 Now he is committed to the adventure and is all in.
-This is the middle of the story where the hero will face his trials, begin his transformation, and, eventually, gain his reward.
+This is the middle of the story, where the hero will face his trials, begin his transformation, and, eventually, gain his reward.

 The road of trials

-Once the hero is committed to the journey ahead, he or she must prove their worthiness along the way.
+Once the hero is committed to the journey ahead, they must prove their worthiness along the way.
 In the case of Luke, his training with Master Yoda and his failures represent these trials.
 There are usually several tests that the hero must undergo before they can face the big enemy.
 As the hero trains and fails these tests, he becomes stronger and usually identifies some inner strengths that will come in handy later in the journey.

 The Meeting with the Goddess

-This is a metaphorical way of saying that the hero gets some tools along the way that will help him on his journey.
+This is a metaphorical way of saying that the hero gets some tools that will help him on his journey.
 These might be actual objects that the hero will need, other people who join them, or even information.
 A glimpse into the future or past or some other kind of vision qualifies because it gives the hero something that he needs to complete his journey.